Judan Ali: Persiga Trenggalek

-The Football Association of Maldives (FAM)
+The Football Association of Maldives

-In December 2019, Judan Ali was appointed as the technical director for the Football Association of Maldives on a 10-year contract, till 2029.
+In December 2019, Ali was appointed as the technical director for the Football Association of Maldives.
+He was fired in October 2020 amidst the COVID-19 pandemic.

 Grays Athletic FC

-In May 2022, Judan was appointed as manager of the women's first team.
+In May 2022, Ali was appointed as manager of Grays Athletic F.C.'s women team.

 FC Hegelmann

-In August 2023, Judan Ali was appointed as the women's Head Coach & first team manager.
-In 2024 he was promoted to Advisor of Management and Technical Advisor of FC Hegelmann, his men's team have qualified for the UEFA conference league 2025 season.
+In August 2023, Ali was appointed as FC Hegelmann women's head coach.
+In 2024 he was promoted to technical director of FC Hegelmann.